-- All data and information that we hold regarding staff or tenants should be collected fairly within legal requirements. - All data and information that is collected and held regarding an individual should be relevant to the purpose and should not be excessive or irrelevant. - All data and information held should be arranged in a structure that will enable quick and easy retrieval of information. - All data and information that we hold regarding staff or tenants, hard copy or electronic copy, should be stored securely as per policy and procedures. - A clear desk policy should be implemented in both Osprey offices, desks should be cleared at the end of the working day and any sensitive information should be locked away. - Storage of current and archived data and information held within offices should be clean, tidy, clearly labelled to prevent any damage to records. - Access to tenant and staff information should be on a "need to know" basis e.g. a key worker will require to access to information regarding a tenant that they are supporting but the administrator may not require access to this information. - Equipment for storing data and information should prevent unauthorised access and meet fire and health and safety requirements. - We should only share staff or tenant information with third parties on a 'need to know' basis and where we have consent from the individual.
+- All data and information that we hold regarding team members or tenants should be collected fairly within legal requirements. - All data and information that is collected and held regarding an individual should be relevant to the purpose and should not be excessive or irrelevant. - All data and information held should be arranged in a structure that will enable quick and easy retrieval of information. - All data and information that we hold regarding team members or tenants, hard copy or digital copy, should be stored securely as per policy and procedures. - A clear desk policy should be implemented in both Osprey offices, desks should be cleared at the end of the working day and any sensitive information should be locked away. - Storage of current and archived paper data and information held within offices should be clean, tidy, clearly labelled to prevent any damage to records. - Access to tenant and team information should be on a "need to know" basis e.g. a key worker will require to access to information regarding a tenant that they are supporting but the administrator may not require access to this information. - Equipment for storing data and information should prevent unauthorised access and meet fire and health and safety requirements. - We should only share team or tenant information with third parties on a 'need to know' basis and where we have consent from the individual.
 There are exemptions to this which are detailed in this policy. - Osprey has a process in place to allow tenants to access information held about them.
-Staff would contact Corporate Services if they require advice and if they want to access their own information.
-There are exemptions where Osprey can refuse access - these are detailed later in section 3.3 - Where Permission is not Required.
+Team members should contact Corporate Services if they require advice and if they want to access their own information.
+There are exemptions where Osprey can refuse access - these are detailed later in section 3.3 - Where permission is not required.